+This degree scheme offers more flexibility than our IBMS-accredited Biomedical Science degree.
 The Biomedicine degree is aimed at those with a broad interest in human life processes and disease.
-They involve the study of subjects such as biochemistry, cell biology, genetics and physiology which are at the heart of modern medical and health research.
+It involves the study of subjects such as biochemistry, cell biology, genetics and physiology which are at the heart of modern medical and health research.
 These subjects are taught with a particular emphasis on the molecules and mechanisms fundamental to life processes and how these are disrupted by disease.

-You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including an Introduction to Biomedical Science, Infection and Immunity and Protein Biochemistry.
+You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity and Protein Biochemistry.

 In the second year of your course, you’ll move on to study subjects such as Medical Microbiology, Cellular Pathology and Cell Biology Techniques.